 What are the pre-entry arrangements for accepted applicants?

-Successful applicants will be notified approximately six weeks prior to the GATE program in mid January 2018 for commencement in early March 2018.
+Successful applicants will be notified approximately four weeks prior to the GATE program in late March 2021 for commencement in April 2021.
 Project teams and innovators outside Australia must seek appropriate Australian visas.
 Accommodation support may be provided as part of the Project Deed as negotiated by parties.

 Do I need to relocate to Orange to participate in the GATE?